-If your secured lender won't let you transfer the loan to your next property then you could pay off the secured loan with a new unsecured loan taking into account that there may be fees to be paid for settling your secured loan early.
+If your secured lender won't let you transfer the loan to your next property then you could pay it off with a new personal loan taking into account that there may be fees to be paid for settling your loan early.

-In simple terms yes - although in reality you would do this by taking out a new personal loan of an amount equal to the balance remaining of your secured loan (plus any exit fees) and using this to settle the secured loan.
+In simple terms yes - although in reality you would do this by taking out a new personal loan of an amount equal to the balance remaining of your secured loan (plus any exit fees) and using this to settle it.

 Yes, you can do either of the following:

-Lenders who offer secured loans recognise that there is a proportion of people who for one reason or another have incurred negative marks on their credit file.
+Lenders recognise that there is a proportion of people who for one reason or another have incurred negative marks on their credit file.
 Yet, they own their home and have a decent income.
 While a personal loan provider my reject their application a secured lender has much more flexibility to accept their enquiry.
-Being able to secure a loan on a property allows the lender to see a lending opportunity where an unsecured lender might only see risk.
+Being able to secure a loan on a property allows the lender to see a lending opportunity where an personal loan lender might only see risk.

 So, if you manage your secured loan properly and ensure that your payments are all on time and paid in full then this good news will gradually replace any bad news on your file and your credit rating will improve.